danielricks/scholar/README.md

 # scholar
 This code provides an interface for Word2Vec in Python.
-It can use a part-of-speech-tagged corpus to query for specific parts of speech.
+It can use a part-of-speech tagged corpus to query for specific parts of speech.
 It was intended to be used with [autoplay](https://github.com/danielricks/autoplay), a learning environment for interactive fiction.

 ## Requirements